 “I’m not sure the outlook is favorable,” he said.

 Fitzgerald, John and Robert Moffitt.
 2022.
-“The Supplemental Expenditure Poverty Measure: A new method for measuring poverty.”
-BPEA Conference Draft, Spring.
+“The Supplemental Expenditure Poverty Measure: A New Method for Measuring Poverty.”
+Brookings Papers on Economic Activity, Spring.
+253-286.

 Edin, Kathryn J. and H. Luke Shaefer.
 2022.
 “Comment on ‘The Supplemental Expenditure Poverty Measure: A New Method for Measuring Poverty’.”
 Brookings Papers on Economic Activity, Spring.
 287-297.

 Schanzenbach, Diane.
 2022.
 “Comment on ‘The Supplemental Expenditure Poverty Measure: A New Method for Measuring Poverty’.”
 Brookings Papers on Economic Activity, Spring.
 298-301.